Skip to main content

 Determining the right values for these settings will be based on a variety of factors including, but not limited to, the database specific deployment topology, the FGA model(s) involved, and the relationship tuples in the system.
 However, here are some high-level guidelines:

-• If a single ListObjects query is negatively impacting other query endpoints by increasing their latency or their error rate, then consider setting a lower value for OPENFGA_MAX_CONCURRENT_READS_FOR_LIST_OBJECTS.
+• If a single ListObjects or ListUsers query is negatively impacting other query endpoints by increasing their latency or their error rate, then consider setting a lower value for OPENFGA_MAX_CONCURRENT_READS_FOR_LIST_OBJECTS or OPENFGA_MAX_CONCURRENT_READS_FOR_LIST_USERS.

 • If a single Check query is negatively impacting other query endpoints by increasing their latency or their error rate, then consider setting a lower value for OPENFGA_MAX_CONCURRENT_READS_FOR_CHECK.